 Finally, regularization can help to reduce or eliminate any multicollinearity in a model.
 As such, the benefits of using regularization make it clear that this should be considered when working with larger datasets.

 Ridge regression involves the normalization of the squared weights or as shown in the equation below

 RSS + λ(normalized coefficients^2)

-This is also refered to as the L2-norm.
-As lambda increase in value the coefficients in the model are shrunk towards 0 but never reach 0.
+This is also referred to as the L2-norm.
+As lambda increase in value, the coefficients in the model are shrunk towards 0 but never reach 0.
 This is how the error is shrunk.
-The higher the lambda the lower the value of the coefficients as they are reduce more and more thus reducing the RSS.
+The higher the lambda the lower the value of the coefficients as they are reduced more and more thus reducing the RSS.

 Lasso is short for “Least Absolute Shrinkage and Selection Operator”.
 This approach uses the L1-norm which is the sum of the absolute value of the coefficients or as shown in the equation below

 RSS + λ(Σ|normalized coefficients|)

 This shrinkage penalty will reduce a coefficient to 0 which is another way of saying that variables will be removed from the model.
 One problem is that highly correlated variables that need to be in your model may be removed when Lasso shrinks coefficients.
 This is one reason why ridge regression is still used.